Umuzi-org/ACN-syllabus/content/projects/python-specific/file-io/_index.md

 ## Instructions for reviewer

-- The load function should a visitor instance and not just print the visitor data.
+- The load function should return a visitor instance and not just print the visitor data.
 - Edge cases should be catered for.
 The learner should make sure that the load function takes in the proper data type.
 - The learner should use mocks if/when testing this project - since the project requires interacting with the file system.
 - Please pay careful attention to DRY code.
 How do you do this: